mobile app bar

 What Is the ‘Green Paint’ on the F1 Cars?: The Use of ‘Flow Visualisation Paint’ During Testing

 Every year, F1 continues to push the limits of modern technology.
 The advancements they make in this field are beyond extraordinary, and the engineers work hard to do the best for their teams.
-But the most intricate look at the technological aspects of the sport is seen during the pre-season testing sessions.
-One such phenomenon has the fans wondering about the fluorescent green stuff on some of the cars.
+However, the most intricate look at the technological aspects of the sport is seen during the pre-season testing sessions.
+One such phenomenon is that fans wonder about the fluorescent green stuff on some of the cars.
 What are these colors?
 Why are they added to the cars?

 That green ‘stuff’ or paint is known as flow-visualization paint or the ‘flow-vis’ as it is known among the teams.
 The color that looks like paint, is not actually paint.
 Instead, it is an oily substance that is mixed with fluorescent powder.
 They are only sprayed on parts of the car, that the team members will keep an eye out for.